5 Reasons to Love Northwest River Park

 Located on the banks of the Northwest River in Southeastern Chesapeake, this 763-acre park is the perfect blend of natural beauty and recreational activities.
 There's plenty to love about this four-time winner of the "Best of Chesapeake," but here are five great reasons to love Northwest River Park.

 - Camping - If you're in the mood for some outdoor fun, you'll love Northwest River Park and Campground.
 With hundreds of acres of majestic parkland, which includes 66 groomed campsites and two cabins available for rent, you can spend a night out under the stars in the way that best fits your level of adventure-seeking.
+(Please note that the campground is closed until further notice.)

-- Fishing - No need to come home with fish tales - the 40-acre lake is stocked with bass, trout and catfish, waiting for you to catch the big one.
+- Fishing - No need to come home with fish tales - the 6-acre lake is stocked with trout and catfish, waiting for you to catch the big one.
 If you're a fisherman in training, Northwest River Park also offers free fishing courses to learn about equipment, technique and much more.

 - The Trail System - Ah, the sweet smell of nature.
 Take in all you'd like with the seven-trail system totaling nearly 8 miles - it's the perfect setting for hiking, biking and horseback riding.
 There's even an equestrian area for horse owners.
 So lace up or saddle up, because these trails are ripe for exploring.